 Have you ever worked on a project that required you to write in or read an unknown foreign language?
-Most likely, you’d take the paragraphs into an online translator and use it to properly understand the language.
+You'd most likely take the paragraphs into an online translator and use it to understand the language properly.
 If you said yes, you’re totally doing it wrong.

-Microsoft Word comes with an integrated translator that’s able to translate your words, sentences, paragraphs or even entire documents at a time.
+Microsoft Word has an integrated translator that can simultaneously translate your words, sentences, paragraphs, or even entire documents.
 This spares you the time needed to copy and paste text from Word into online translators.

-To access this feature, all you have to do is switch to the Review tab in the Ribbon, then click on Translate.
+To access this feature, you must switch to the Review tab in the Ribbon, then click on Translate.
 Choose whichever option you prefer, and voila!
 Your document just became more accessible for foreign readers, or even yourself.

 5. Hide the Ribbon interface

 Of course, the Ribbon is one of your primary means of navigating around Word.
-There are still some circumstances where you might want to temporarily hide it from your screen.
+There are still some circumstances where you might want to hide it from your screen temporarily.
 For example, if you want full focus on typing up a document, hiding the Ribbon from your sight might eliminate some distractions.

 Hiding the Ribbon can indeed help you become more productive.
-One of the fundamental principles of productivity is focus.
-In our 5 Tips to Boost Your Productivity article, we touched on the importance of cutting down on multitasking.
-By hiding the Ribbon, you’re able to hide all the things you’ll need to later format your document, allowing your mind to separate looks from the content.
+One of the fundamental principles of productivity is the focus.
+In our 5 Tips to Boost Your Productivity article, we discussed the importance of cutting down on multitasking.
+By hiding the Ribbon, you can hide all the things you’ll need to format your document later, allowing your mind to separate looks from the content.

 We hope that this article was able to help you learn more about Microsoft Word and just how powerful of a tool it is.
 Return to our page anytime you need further guidance regarding Microsoft’s word-processing app.

 If you want to read more modern technology articles, consider subscribing to our newsletter.
 We regularly publish tutorials, news articles, and guides to help you in your day-to-day tech life.